 For much of its length, this route rivals great European cycle routes like the Loire and Rhine for sheer traffic-free enjoyment.
 It is, however, basically unfinished; for now, there are several sections where you’ll have to mingle with traffic or endure uninspiring scenery.
 But the coastal riding is so good that you can forgive it the occasional weak spot.

-At 75 days, this is a weekend route for most people.
+At 75 miles, this is a weekend route for most people.
 In theory, fit cyclists could polish it off in a day, but seaside promenades aren’t ideal for fast cycling.

 The North Wales Coast is gloriously flat, and so is this route.
 You won’t even see the 50m contour until you round a headland at Llanfairfechan, 60 miles in.